foreversd/forever/README.md

     logs                Lists log files for all forever processes logs <script|index> Tails the logs for <script|index>
-    columns add <col>   Adds the specified column to the output in `forever list` columns rm <col>    Removed the specified column from the output in `forever list` columns set <cols>  Set all columns for the output in `forever list` cleanlogs           [CAREFUL] Deletes all historical forever log files
+    columns add <col>   Adds the specified column to the output in `forever list` columns rm <col>    Removes the specified column from the output in `forever list` columns set <cols>  Set all columns for the output in `forever list` apps add <script>   Adds the specified script to config.apps apps rm <script>    Removes the specified script from config.apps cleanlogs           [CAREFUL] Deletes all historical forever log files

   options: